arunsworld/nursery/README.md

 Implementing a higher-level abstraction for the use-cases mentioned is very straightforward in Go and this simple package provides just that.

 The following functions are provided:
-* `RunConcurrently(jobs []ConcurrentJob) error`: takes an array of `ConcurrentJob`s and runs them concurrently ensuring that all jobs are completed before the call terminates.
+* `RunConcurrently(jobs ...ConcurrentJob) error`: takes an array of `ConcurrentJob`s and runs them concurrently ensuring that all jobs are completed before the call terminates.
 If all jobs terminate cleanly error is nil; otherwise the first non-nil error is returned.
-* `RunUntilFirstCompletion(jobs []ConcurrentJob) error`: takes an array of `ConcurrentJob`s and runs them concurrently but terminates after the completion of the earliest completing job.
+* `RunUntilFirstCompletion(jobs ...ConcurrentJob) error`: takes an array of `ConcurrentJob`s and runs them concurrently but terminates after the completion of the earliest completing job.
 A key point here is that despite early termination it blocks until all jobs have terminated (ie. released any used resources).
 If all jobs terminate cleanly error is nil; otherwise the first non-nil error is returned.
-* `RunConcurrentlyWithTimeout(jobs []ConcurrentJob, timeout time.Duration) error`: is similar in behavior to `RunConcurrently` except it also takes a timeout and can cause the function to terminate earlier if timeout has expired.
+* `RunConcurrentlyWithTimeout(timeout time.Duration, jobs ...ConcurrentJob) error`: is similar in behavior to `RunConcurrently` except it also takes a timeout and can cause the function to terminate earlier if timeout has expired.
 As before we wait for all jobs to have cleanly terminated.
-* `RunUntilFirstCompletionWithTimeout(jobs []ConcurrentJob, timeout time.Duration) error`: is similar in behavior to `RunUntilFirstCompletion` with an additional timeout clause.
+* `RunUntilFirstCompletionWithTimeout(timeout time.Duration, jobs ...ConcurrentJob) error`: is similar in behavior to `RunUntilFirstCompletion` with an additional timeout clause.

 `ConcurrentJob` is a simple function that takes a context and error channel.
 We need to ensure that we're listening to the `Done()` channel on context and if invoked to clean-up resources and bail out.
 Errors are to be published to the error channel for proper handling.